Abrasive Media and Sand Blasting

 Chamber-style machines and cabinets are used at Arrow Cryogenics for abrasive Grit and Bead blasting.
 This equipment allows the use of extremely fine shot blasting media.
 This method reduces the amount of dust released into the air and can be performed using compressed air.

-Applications Where Abrasive Grit and Bead Blasting Services Are Effective and Beneficial
+Abrasive Grit and Bead Blasting Applications

 Abrasive blasting is used by various industries and is ideal for the following applications: